 Could the technology finally exist?
 Patent applications and patents can give us an insight into coming trends in technology.
 In recent years, a number of patent applications filed by big players including Samsung, Apple, Huawei, LG, and Motorola have been published in this space.

-One of Samsung’s recently granted patents illustrates a trifold smartphone.
+One of Samsung’s recently granted patents illustrates a trifold smartphone (seen in Figure 2 below).
 Despite the difficulties posed by even a single fold in a screen, Samsung have been granted a patent for a single long screen that can be folded in two places resulting in a number of different operational “modes”.
 The patent also mentions “deformation sensors” which appear to sense when bending occurs such that the user interface can be rearranged to suit the current mode of operation.
 Rumoured to release a foldable device in the first quarter of 2019, whether it is the earlier reported phone/tablet combination or the tri-fold device, Samsung looks to be in the running to bring a foldable device to market first.

 Wherever mobile technology is developing, Apple can usually be found.
 Towards the end of 2017, a patent application filed by Apple was published.
 The claims of the patent application define: “An electronic device, comprising… a flexible display… having a bending region that bends about an axis”.
-The patent application illustrates a screen being bent during use, and describes “enhanced flexibility regions” to avoid damage resulting from repeated bending of the screen.
+The patent application illustrates a screen (Figure 3) being bent during use, and describes “enhanced flexibility regions” to avoid damage resulting from repeated bending of the screen.

 Both LG and Huawei have also been working on the field of foldable technology.
 LG have demonstrated working foldable displays and recently registered a design illustrating a “mobile phone with a flexible display which can be folded in half”.
 Huawei filed a patent application for a foldable smartphone similar to the Motorola two-screen device which can fold out into a single larger screen.
 A foldable phone by Huawei has been tipped for a late 2018 release.

 More exciting news from China comes from Royole, the maker of the world’s thinnest full-colour flexible display (which has a width of just 0.01mm!).
-In 2018 alone, more than a dozen patent applications in this field filed by Royole have been published for both flexible devices themselves and to manufacturing apparatus for flexible electronics.
+In 2018 alone, more than a dozen patent applications in this field filed by Royole have published for both flexible devices themselves and to manufacturing apparatus for flexible electronics.

-Furthermore, China Star Optoelectronics Technology (CTOT) plans to begin mass production of flexible active-matrix OLED (AMOLED) screens in 2019 and aims to be producing 45,000 units a month by 2020.
+Furthermore, China Star Optoelectronics Technology (CTOT) plans to begin mass production of flexible active-matrix OLED (AMOLED) screens in 2019 and aims be producing 45,000 units a month by 2020.

 Of course, there are a number of difficulties to overcome for those trying to progress in this field, one being the visibility of the fold lines.
 The less noticeable the fold lines, the better.
 If the screen looks as seamless as in the concept art in Figure 1, there is a much greater chance that these devices will be successful, and they could replace tablet devices.
 Additionally, given that these screens are folded, the thickness of the device will increase.
 If these devices are to be commercially successful, their bulkiness will have to be kept to a minimum.